roydegeest/rakwireless-docs/docs/wisbee/rak4260-breakout-board/quickstart/README.md

 ###### Flashing the firmware

-- Once compiled you can find the output file in the “**Debug**” folder of the directory where you downloaded the firmware (see figure 5):
+- Once compiled you can find the output file in the “**Debug**” folder of the directory where you downloaded the firmware (See Figure 19):

 <rk-img
   src="/assets/images/wisbee/rak4260-breakout-board/quickstart/ttn/firmware-hex-file.png"